04 Health policy

 - In the event of a serious accident,

-injury, or serious illness, the designated person notifies the designated officer using 6.1c Confidential safeguarding incident report form as soon as possible.
+injury, or serious illness, the setting manager notifies the owner/trustees/committee using 6.1c Confidential Safeguarding Incident report form, or other agreed reporting format, as soon as

 - If required, a RIDDOR form is

-completed; one copy is sent to the parent, one for the child’s file and one for the local authority Health and Safety Officer.
+completed; one copy is sent to the parent/carer, one for the child’s file and one for the local authority Health and Safety Officer.

-the setting manager of any serious accident or injury to, or serious illness of, or the death of, any child whilst in their care in order to be able to notify Ofsted and any advice given will be
+notified by the setting manager of any serious accident or injury to, or serious illness of, or the death of, any child whilst in their care to be able to notify Ofsted and any advice given will be

 acted upon.
 Notification to Ofsted is made as soon as is reasonably practicable and always within 14 days of the incident occurring.
 The designated person will, after consultation with the